shaytran/housemarket_analysis/README.md

 * Predictive modeling to forecast market trends.
 * Visualizing complex data for easy interpretation and insights.

+The HTML version of the analysis, generated from the R Markdown file, is available in this repository.
+You can download it [here](housemarket_analysis/correlation_analysis.html).

 ## License
 [Insert info]